golangdaddy/vibe/petrol/README.md

 - **Press ESC**: Exit the program
 - **Ctrl+C**: Exit from terminal

+**Display:**
+- Debug mode shows control instructions: "Hold SPACE to pump • Press R to reset • ESC to exit"
-**Pay Button:** The green PAY button appears on screen and works with mouse clicks (simulating touchscreen taps in debug mode)
+- The green PAY button appears on screen and works with mouse clicks (simulating touchscreen taps)

 ## Adding Your Logo